AdobeDocs/experience-platform.en/help/profile/computed-attributes/ca-api.md

 title: Computed Attributes API Endpoint
 topic: guide
 type: Documentation
 description: Computed attributes are functions used to aggregate event-level data into profile-level attributes.
-These functions are automatically computed so that they can be used across Segmentation, Activation, and Personalization.
+These functions are automatically computed so that they can be used across segmentation, activation, and personalization.
 ---

 # (Alpha) Computed attributes API endpoint